ademizh/Cheap_basket/README.md

 ## Backend

-This code sets up a simple Express.js server that provides an API for finding the cheapest product near a specified location.
+Provides an API for finding the cheapest product near a specified location.
 Here's a short explanation:

 1. **Imports:**
    - It imports necessary modules, including `express`, `axios` for making HTTP requests, `config` for configuration management, and `cors` for handling Cross-Origin Resource Sharing.